🎓 Grad Season Tips for Photographers Who Want Great Photos and Good Vibes

 📌 A Few Extra Tips (Because They Help!)

-• Early morning = fewer crowds + gorgeous light
+Early morning = fewer crowds + soft, beautiful light

-• Offer to help others if they look overwhelmed or unsure
+Offer to help if someone nearby looks overwhelmed

-• Say thank you when someone steps aside or helps out
+Say thank you if someone steps aside or helps you out

-• Remind your grads to steam their gowns ahead of time — even if it's just hanging them in the bathroom during a hot shower for a few minutes.
-Trust me, you’ll thank me later.
+Remind your grads to steam their gowns ahead of time — even if it’s just hanging them in the bathroom during a hot shower.
+It makes a big difference in photos!

 Final Thoughts

 Yes, we’re here to take beautiful photos.
-But we’re also helping someone mark a major life moment — and that’s something worth doing with care.
+But we’re also helping someone mark a major life moment — and that’s something worth showing up for with care.

-Let’s make it joyful, memorable, and full of the kind of energy worth capturing.
+Let’s keep it fun, meaningful, and full of the kind of energy worth capturing.